BearsOnMars/Data-Science-Projects/README.md

 # DataScienceWQU
-Notebooks from the WQU Applied Data Science Course
+Projects from Data Science course
+1. Housing in Mexico